Ocean-A11even/gitskills/README.md

 bug 103 fixed!
 originallllll content
 stahsed content
 we changed different files, will there be a conflict?
+No, there won't.